 IRA contributions.
 An IRA is a personal savings plan that offers you tax advantages to set aside money for your retirement.
+Two advantages of an IRA are:

-Two advantages are that you may be able to deduct your contributions to your IRA in whole or in part, depending on the kind of IRA and your circumstances, and that, generally, amounts in your IRA, including earnings and gains, are not taxed until distributed, or, in some cases, are not taxed at all if distributed according to the rules.
+- 1) You may be able to deduct your contributions in whole or in part, depending on the type of IRA and your circumstances, and - 2) Generally, amounts in your IRA, including earnings and gains, are not taxed until distributed, or, in some cases, are not taxed at all if distributed according to the rules.

-Although interest earned on your traditional IRA is generally not taxed in the year earned, it is ION not tax-exempt interest.
+Although interest earned from your IRA is generally not taxed in the year earned, it is not AUTION tax-exempt interest.
 Do not report this interest on your tax return as tax-exempt interest.